bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Yome.render();
 {% endhighlight %}

-At this point we have created all the code to do the line drawing of our Yome widget.
+At this point we have created all the code needed to do the line drawing of our Yome widget.

 ### Straightforwardness